pielonet/concurrency/README.md

 ```

 Command options :
+- -b
-- -b                        Builds container.
+    Builds container.
 This option MUST be used on first run !
 It is optional afterwards.
-- -r [official|frankenphp]  Whether to use the offical PHP Docker image or that of FrankenPHP project.
+- -r [official|frankenphp]
+     Whether to use the offical PHP Docker image or that of FrankenPHP project.
 Defaults to "official"
+- -d `<Docker-options>`
-- -d "<Docker-options>"     Set specific Docker/run options.
+    Set specific Docker/run options.
 Useful to control CPU or memory use by Docker.
 Defaults to "--cpus=2.0".

 ### Scripts